srinivasulareddy-sacumen/jorgealmeidajr-imobprime-react./README.md

 This is a **React** project created initially with the [Create React App](https://github.com/facebookincubator/create-react-app) utility and contains the frontend of a prototype application for Real Estate Management.

+This project is a web application that does not have responsive capabilities and is not designed to run in a mobile screen.

 This frontend project is using Rest API endpoints provided by project [imobprime-spring-boot](https://github.com/jorgealmeidajr/imobprime-spring-boot).